sammed-21/oscillon/README.md

     uint256 swapSize,
     bool isDrain,
     bool usingFallback,
+    bool twapWarmedUp,
-    bool twapWarmedUp
+    bool tokenInIsToken0
 );
 ```

+`twapWarmedUp` and `tokenInIsToken0` are reporting-only — neither changes `feeApplied`.

-`twapWarmedUp` is reporting-only — it does not change `feeApplied`.
-It's `false` whenever the TWAP ring buffer hasn't spanned the full 30-minute `TWAP_WINDOW` yet (freshly registered pools, or any read before enough history has accumulated), meaning any TWAP-sourced price in this swap was raw spot, not a real windowed average.
+- `twapWarmedUp` is `false` whenever the TWAP price used in this swap is raw spot rather than a real windowed average — either the ring buffer hasn't spanned the full 30-minute `TWAP_WINDOW` yet, or (as of the current fix) it has fewer than 2 real observations, since a single synthetic seed observation extrapolated across elapsed time produces nonsense, not a real average.
 See [Known Limitations](#known-limitations) and `THREAT_MODEL.md` §1.2.
+- `tokenInIsToken0` says which side `depegBps` refers to — needed for indexers/subgraphs to attribute a reading to a specific token without a separate join against the raw `PoolManager.Swap` event.

 ---